UltraEngine/Documentation/CPP/CallMethod.md

 # CallMethod

-This function performs a method-style function call on any object.
+This function performs a method-style function call with any object.

 ## Syntax